 Which COVID-19 vaccines have been approved and/or authorized for use in the US?

-The US has two mRNA, one viral vector, and one protein subunit COVID-19 vaccines for use in response to the pandemic.
+The US has two mRNA and one protein subunit COVID-19 vaccines approved for use.
 The CDC has recommended COVID-19 vaccines with a preference for people to receive an mRNA vaccine (Pfizer-BioNTech and Moderna) or the protein subunit vaccine (Novavax).
-Janssen (viral vector) vaccine is available for individuals who are unable to receive a different vaccine.
-The CDC lists the following reasons to receive the Janssen vaccine:

 - CDC ACIP Recommendation for bivalent booster doses